watermelonwolverine/kp-mlir-setup/README.md

-Run `install_everything.sh` to install everything.
-Read through it beforehand.
+Check the contents of `install_everything.sh` and run it to install everything